 "Sex was not on the top of our list." — multiplemama3

-It goes without saying that you love your baby more than anything—and that probably includes your partner.
-(Well, maybe not more, just differently.)
-But you may not have predicted that, at least for a little while, you would practically forget that he exists.
-Try not to make it too obvious; remember, he's crazy about the baby too, but there's no reason either of you should hurt each other's feelings because of it.
+It goes without saying that you love your baby more than anything—and to some extent, that may include your partner.
+(Well, maybe you don’t love baby more, just differently.)
+But you may not have predicted that, at least for a little while, you would practically forget that your partner exists.

 "It has caused a lot of friction between us.
 We've bickered much more than we used to.
 I don't want to use the term fight, because to me, that means yelling and feelings being hurt.
 We just snap at each other more easily." — happymama789

 How to deal

 From time to time, try to say "please" and "thank you," and maybe even use those pet names you used to call each other.
 Go out of your way to show a little kindness—it’ll go a long way.
 Need some extra help?
 There are now apps out there—like Lasting—that ask you some questions to get to know your relationship, and then map out a program to improve your communication and conflict skills and weave healthy habits and romantic rituals into your daily lives.

 "The time we used to have for each other, where I would lie on the couch with my husband for two hours at night, is gone.
 Now that time is spent cleaning up, prepping things for the next day (bottles, outfits) and doing household chores." — mysarahjane6